felixroden/ntfy-sender/README.md

 1. Open the app and enter your NTFY server URL.
 2. Type your message
 3. Type the topic
+4. Press the "Send" button
-4. Your message will be transmitted to the NTFY server.
+5. Your message will be transmitted to the NTFY server.

 ## Contributing